-A DBA’s primary responsibility is to maintain the data’s integrity.
+A DBA’s primary responsibility is to maintain data integrity.
 A database that is fast and accessible is useless if the data is inaccurate or distorted.
 Bob Watkins summed up a DBA’s responsibilities quite clearly, saying, “It’s been said that the database administrator has three basic tasks.
 In decreasing order of importance, they are: protect the data, protect the data, and protect the data.”

-An internship may be an option for entering this field – especially if it is a paid internship.
+An internship may be a good option for entering this field – especially if it is a paid internship.
 Applicants are trained for the challenges a DBA faces by completing tasks that are performed on a daily basis.
 This kind of training experience can be invaluable, exchanging theoretical knowledge for hands-on experience and increasing the chances of being hired by the company offering the internship.

 The general responsibilities of a database administrator include:

-- Securing data by restricting access only to those who are authorized.
+- Securing data by restricting access only to those who are authorized

-- Designing a database that meets the organization’s Data Management needs.
+- Designing a database that meets the organization’s Data Management needs

-- Identifying, analyzing, and repairing database problems as needed.
+- Identifying, analyzing, and repairing database problems as needed

-- Installing new databases, maintaining databases, and transferring data, as needed.
+- Installing new databases, maintaining databases, and transferring data, as needed

-- Designing and implementing solutions for distributing and archiving data.
+- Designing and implementing solutions for distributing and archiving data

-- Creating and implementing backup and recovery plans in case of a crash.
+- Creating and implementing backup and recovery plans in case of a crash

-- Monitoring storage capacity, server performance, and disk space to prevent bottlenecks.
+- Monitoring storage capacity, server performance, and disk space to prevent bottlenecks

 A database administrator works closely with managers, researchers, and other staff.
 The DBA focuses on monitoring and maintaining a high level of system performance.
 Database administrators are responsible for performing regular system backups so no data is lost during a power outage or other type of disaster.
 They also work to ensure that the data being captured is reliable, error-free, and available at any time.